Hey there friend, and Welcome aboard!!

 Here are some more albums/songs that I have listened to with the Mage (Impressions coming soon!)

-My final grade for this headphone is a solid A.
+My final grade for these headphones is a solid A.

 I can’t give it an A+ because of a couple of minor concerns that I noticed became a running trend in a lot of the music.